 If you do not understand something, and talking to your classmates does not help, then you should be seeking help from me or your TA.
-My office is 3-324.
+My office is 3-317A.

 Office hours are times we have specifically set aside to be available to students.
 During office hours, you can come to my office; you do not need an appointment.
-I am usually in my office in the afternoons after lunch from Monday through Thursday.
-We are also available at other times; please email to schedule a time.
+I am usually in my office in the afternoons after lunch on Mondays, Tuesdays, Thursdays, and Fridays.
+I am also available at other times; please email to schedule a time.